reddio-com/doc/docs/guide/introduction/overview.md

 # Overview

-## What are the problems with current EThereum network?
+## What are the problems with current Ethereum network?

 The problem of developing applications and games on the Ethereum network:
 1. Scalability: Ethereum can only process a limited number of transactions per second, which can lead to network congestion during periods of high activity.
 This scalability issue can significantly impact the performance of apps and games, particularly those that require frequent transactions.